fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/prepare-metadata/create-subjects.md

 />

 - Protocol Information (Optional):

   - Protocol title on protocols.io: Enter the title of the protocol on protocols.io associated with this subject study.
-Alternatively, click on `Help me with my protocol information` located at this end of this section.
-A login interface will instruct you to connect your protocols.io account with SODA (if not already done), then select your relevant protocol.
-SODA will automatically populate the protocol title and protocols.io link (see below).

   - Protocol URL on protocols.io: Enter the protocol.io URL of your protocol.

 <video